sonatype-nexus-community/cargo-pants/README.md

 ## Usage

 `cargo pants` can be run in your builds context, or ran separately.
-Two command line flags are supported:
+Two command line options are supported:

 ```
 $ cargo pants --lockfile /path/to/Cargo.lock